bioidiap/bob.ip.facedetect/doc/guide.rst

 When the script is run using default parameters, it will detect just the face in the image that comes with the highest confidence, as the result of :py:func:`detect_single_face` would do.

 .. note::
-   We are using :py:func:`matplotlib.pyplot.imshow` to display the resulting image.
+   We are using `matplotlib.pyplot.imshow <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.imshow` to display the resulting image.
    We are aware that in some cases, no display shows up.
    In these cases, please try to change the display setup of matplotlib (which isn't easy, I have to admit), or use the ``--write-detection`` parameter to write the result to an image file, and inspect the image with your preferred application.